beeware/briefcase/docs/tutorial/cli-apps.rst

 Right now the ``app.py`` file contains a simple ``print`` statement that prints "Hello, World.".
 Let's use :any:`argparse` to make it more interesting.
+:any:`argparse` is a module in the Python standard library that makes it easy to write user-friendly command line interfaces.
+You can use any other library that you prefer, as long as it can parse command line arguments.

 Replace the contents of ``src/hello_cli/app.py`` with the following code: